laurenriddle/Hive-Mind-Back-End-Capstone-Api/README.md

 ## Front-End Client

-9. This API is dependent on the front-end client.
+9. This API is dependent on a front-end client.
 To run the full app, you will need to install and run the front-end client as well.
 You can find it here with instructions for setup: https://github.com/nss-cohort-36/bangazon-client-imagination-station-react